DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 When mentor details are reported, an email is sent to the participant on confirmation informing them they've been registered.
 This isn't sent if the mentor is also a registered SIT.

-* 🔒 This is to provide participants with the privacy policy, and set expectations about hearing from the provider.
+🔒 This is to provide participants with the privacy policy, and set expectations about hearing from the provider.

 ---

 When the teacher is added, we check the following details to confirm their eligibility for mentoring:

 **Prohibitions, sanctions or restrictions** on their DQT teacher record: If an ECT does have an active flag, they can be added but won't be eligible to start training yet until they have been reviewed and approved by the policy team.

 📜 Teachers who are barred from teaching are not eligible to mentor ECTs.

 ---

 If a teacher is eligible for mentoring, we also check the following details to confirm their eligibility for funded mentor training:

 The teacher must not have **already completed mentor training**: If a teacher completed mentor training as part of the Earyl Roll Out, or if they have received a ‘Completed’ declaration, they are not eligible for further funded training.

 📜 Mentors can only complete funded mentor training once.

 The teacher must not have **started mentor training and had 3 years elapsed** without completing the training.

 📜 Mentors are no longer eligible for further funded training if they started but haven’t completed their training within 3 years.
 This was agreed at the ECF Working Group.

 The mentor must be **appointed for an ECT who is completing provider-led ECTP training**.

 📜 Mentors must be appointed for an ECT to become eligible to start mentor training.
 Note, they do not have to start paired with that ECT to be allowed to continue training.

 If a mentor passes the above checks, they become eligible to start training.
 Note, the above details can change, so should be re-checked.

 ## Transfer in a mentor

 Context: Some mentors transfer schools each year.
 We ask SITs to reflect these changes in the Manage ECTs service to ensure the correct payments are made.

----

-Schools must have selected a default programme choice for an academic year to be able to transfer in a mentor for that year.

-🙋 Most schools choose the same programme for all their participants in a particular year (with exceptions for things like transfers), so we ask schools to choose a 'default' which is used for any new mentors rather than asking the user to select the same thing for each of their mentors individually.

 ---